Online Psychology Services

 The overall goal of Schema Therapy is for a person to gain a deeper level awareness of themselves and others, and therefore change these long-term life patterns.

-Potential benefits of online psychological counselling
+Potential benefits of online psychological counselling in Australia

 For some people, the prospect of consulting a psychologist may seem daunting.
 It really doesn’t have to be.
 Your treating psychologist will be understanding and supportive, explaining how the process works and answering any questions or uncertainties you may have.